More than 90% of Americans find trip planning stressful and creating an itinerary is considered the most dreadful part.

 Break Down the Problem

-The ideation phase was a crucial step in transforming initial concepts into actionable solutions.
-Starting with a brainstorming session, I further broke down the HWM and generated a diverse range of possible ideas to address the core challenges identified in my research.
+rapid ideation, I further broke down the HWM and generated a diverse range of possible ideas to address the core challenges identified in my research.
 To systematically evaluate and prioritize these ideas, I employed the Kano Model so I can focus on the most impactful solutions when designing the minimum viable product.

 How might we help travelers to automate travel research?